kaaproject/kaa-rfcs/0002-data-collection-extension/README.md

 ]
 ```

-JSON Schema for requests is defined in the [request.schema.json](./request.schema.json) file.

 ##### Response

+JSON Schema for responses is defined in the [response.schema.json](./response.schema.json) file.

 For MQTT, processing confirmation responses are published to the following resource path.
 ```